groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/_index.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-You can configure how document will be loaded using [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions) class constructor parameters and properties e.g. you can specify the type of the document is going to be loaded and password for the password-protected documents.
+To render documents, you must load them first.
+This section describes ways to load documents implemented in GroupDocs.Viewer.

+You can also define document loading options, such as a document type or a password for a password-protected document.
+To do this, use the constructor parameters and properties of the [LoadOptions](https://reference.groupdocs.com/viewer/net/groupdocs.viewer.options/loadoptions) class.

-For more details about setting load options please refer to the following articles:
+For details, please refer to the following pages: